cpucortexm/kernel_internals/README3.md

 *Race Condition*:
 A race condition occurs when two or more threads can access shared data and they try to change it at the same time.
 Because the thread scheduling algorithm can swap between threads at any time, you don't know the order in which the threads will attempt to access the shared data.
 Therefore, the result of the change in data is dependent on the thread scheduling algorithm, i.e. both threads are "racing" to access/change the data.

-Locking needed to avoid the race consition. i.e. when two processes or threads or kernel threads need to access the same device (e.g GPIO) or shared data etc to prevent corruption or concurrent access of the data.
+Locking needed to avoid the race condition. i.e. when two processes or threads or kernel threads need to access the same device (e.g GPIO) or shared data etc to prevent corruption or concurrent access of the data.
 example: one process tries to write and one tries to read at the same time in the critical section leading to corruption or race condition.

 1. **Spinlock**
 Used in multicore or SMP systems.In spinlock you keep wasting the CPU cycles using busy looping.
 Spinlocks are used in Interrupts where sleeping is not allowed.
 Does not make sense having spinlocks in single core systems as then if the thread aquires the lock then there is no chance to unlock it due to busy loop, until you disable preemption.
 Spinlocks acquired by the kernel may be implemented by turning off preemption, because this ensures that the kernel will complete its critical section without another process interfering.
 The entire point is that another process waiting for the lock will not be able to run until the kernel releases the lock.
-On multicore systems, if one core acquires spinlock it will disable spinlock only on this core and not on spinlock waiters.
+On multicore systems, if one core acquires spinlock it will disable preemption only on this core and not on spinlock waiters.

 Note: If you keep preemption enabled in spinlocks, then if process A holding the lock is scheduled out and starts process B which also tries to acquire the lock and starts spinning just wasting CPU cycles thus making it very inefficient.

 ***Advantages***:
 * It is efficient than mutex as there is no latency associated like rescheduling and you disable preemption in spinlock.
 Spinlock is designed for efficiency and suited for small & fast critical sections.
 * Easy to implement

 ***Disadvantages***:
 * Only suited for interrupts or contexts like timer callbacks where sleeping is not allowed.
-* As spinlocks infinitely spin in a loop(consuming CPU), you can't hold spinlocks for a long time, since waiters will waste CPU time waiting for the lock, whereas a mutex can be held as long as the resource needs to be protected, since contenders are put to sleep in a wait queue
+* As spinlocks infinitely spin in a loop(consuming CPU), you can't hold spinlocks for a long time, since waiters(on other cores) will waste CPU time waiting for the lock, whereas a mutex can be held as long as the resource needs to be protected, since contenders are put to sleep in a wait queue

 **Implementing spinlocks**:
 An easy way to implement spinlock is using test and set instruction and is CPU dependent on how it is internally implemented